Lesson:

 Preparing the Army:

-Well, he just rounded up a bunch of torches!
-Not those with
+But what did Gideon do?
+Well, he just collected a bunch of torches!

-batteries in, but just sticks wrapped with rags and dipped in oil.
+No, not those with batteries, but just sticks wrapped with rags

-and cattle horn trumpets they could find!
+all the clay jars and trumpets they could find!

 Armed with Torches and Trumpets!